 14.4.2 All cattle entered at collective Official Society sales must be trained to lead by halter and be led by halter during inspection and sale.
-All animals entered into Premier collective sales MUST take part in the pre-sale Show.
+All animals entered into Premier collective sales MUST take part in the pre-sale Show or Parade.
+Byelaw 14.19 has further information in this regard.
 Females entered in collective Official Society Unhaltered Sales will be the only exemption to this rule.